mrshll1001/1023-testing_debugging/02_whitebox_and_debugging.md

 - I'm not expecting any tests to fail but you never know.

 ## Task: Write a Whitebox Test Class for your own code
-Do you remember the `MarkCalculator` class that you wrote for the first CSC1021 coursework?
+Do you remember the `TaxCalculator` class that you wrote for the first CSC1021 coursework?
 Remember that feeling when you'd finally finished it and never had to look at it again?
 Lol.

 The reason that we're bringing that back up is because, as you might have noticed, producing some code to do Whitebox Testing on can seem a bit forced.
 Luckily, your previous coursework is already perfect for Whitebox testing because you have a knowledge of the code itself, and it contains lots of conditional structures that only execute sometimes.
 So for this task, complete the following:

-1. Take the `MarkCalculator` class from your first CSC1021 Java coursework and dump it into your `main` package.
+1. Take the `TaxCalculator` class from your first CSC1021 Java coursework and dump it into your `main` package.
 If you followed the original specification properly, you shouldn't need to change the class at all to use it elsewhere.
-  - If for some reason you feel you can't use the MarkCalculator that you wrote feel free to use [this one](MarkCalculator.java) kindly provided by *Student 8* who produced it two years ago.
+  - If for some reason you feel you can't use the TaxCalculator that you wrote feel free to use [this one](TaxCalculator.java) kindly provided by *Student 8* who produced it two years ago.
 2. Write a test class for it utilising Whitebox style.
 Remember the point is to write a series of tests that *ensure all code is executed*.
 This means examining loops and conditions and trying to write test cases that explicitly trigger each different case.
 Chances are you did something similar when writing this code originally; except now you know how to do it properly in a shiny new Test Class :-)
-  - If you're using Student 8's MarkCalculator, it will not contain logic for the core module, as this wasn't part of the specification back then.
-This means you won't need to test that.

 ## Quick Breather: Debugging
 > Pro tip: You know when you know there's a bug and you sit staring at your code to find it?
 The fancy term for that is *Code Inspection* and those words sound much more professional in a report than "I sat and stared at the code for a while".